Skip to content

 Workers who are NOT motivated tend to

-1. High rates of absenteeism.
+1. Have high rates of absenteeism.

 2. Arrive late.